LawnchairLauncher/lawnicons/CONTRIBUTING.md

   The part before the `/` character in the above image, i.e. `org.telegram.messenger`, is the package name (`[PACKAGE_NAME]`).
 The part after it, i.e. `org.telegram.messenger.DefaultIcon`, is the activity name (`[APP_ACIVITY_NAME]`).

 ### Using 3rd-party apps

 #### IconRequest app
 1. Download IconRequest: [Google Play](https://play.google.com/store/apps/details?id=de.kaiserdragon.iconrequest) • [GitHub](https://github.com/Kaiserdragon2/IconRequest/releases).
 2. Launch IconRequest and tap one of the options:
 - UPDATE EXISTING — to copy packages with activities.
-[How to request icons](https://kappa.lol/u_MBz), 22s video.
 - REQUEST NEW — to save icon images and packages with activities.
 This option is better if you are creating icons.
-3. Select the apps for which youʼd like to request or make icons.
+3. Use the app toolbar to select the apps for which youʼd like to request or make icons.
 4. Copy, save or share.

 #### Icon Pusher app